 - Proof of funds and financial documentation

-Additional family requirements, due diligence fees, and background checks vary by country.
+Additional family requirements, due diligence fees, and background checks vary by country depending on the citizenship by investment program.

 Details of Due Diligence Costs in Caribbean CBI Programs